You describe yourself as a 2D animator. What does that involve?

 How did Squishface Studio come about- What is your involvement and what is it exactly?

 Squishface was the brainchild of the talented Ben Hutchings, a veteran of independent comics in Australia.
-After working, trapped and isolated in somekind of Bio-Dome situation with only other ‘comicers’ to feed off he found he flourished like a rare tropical flower in that greenhouse fug of inspiration and after he was released, decided he couldn’t live without this confinement and strongarmed me and some other physically inferior freedom loving artists into this shopfront in Brunswick where we all stayed and thrived under his benevolent care.
+After working, trapped and isolated in some kind of Bio-Dome situation with only other ‘comicers’ to feed off he found he flourished like a rare tropical flower in that greenhouse fug of inspiration.
+After he was released he decided he couldn’t live without this confinement and strong armed me and some other physically inferior freedom loving artists into this shopfront in Brunswick where we all stayed and thrived under his benevolent care.

 What inspired you to make ‘Loverman’?

 Well, I had to make something for the final year project at school.
 I think also I was reflecting on the nature of infatuation or obsession or love; especially how a person can morph themselves into anything if it makes them more desirable to the one they’re obsessed with.
 It’s a desperate sort of act but great for cartoons and visual gags.
 And that sort of rolled into a stream of consciousness animation.
 Looking back it’s perhaps a bit long and not snappy enough in its transitions but the theme stays strong.

 What other animators/illustrators inspire you generally?

 I’m always inspired or perhaps distracted by other artists.
 I see a visual style and want to try for it, even though it’s not in my repertoire.
 I suppose more generally my style is inspired by comic art.
 I recently came across a Vampirella comic from the 80’s with all these amazing Spanish artists in it.
 There’s a lot of talent flying around mainstream comics but also many local independent artists that have inspired me not just in terms of style but also attitude.
 They just produce work.
 Great work.
 They don’t get paid; they don’t have deadlines or contracts.
 Seeing that is the biggest inspiration.